-Homogeneity is never a great thing - unless you’re a pint of milk – in which case you’ve probably got other things to worry about other than this blog post.
+Homogeneity is never a great thing — unless you’re a pint of milk — in which case you’ve probably got other things to worry about than this blog post.
 Diversity brings strength; differing viewpoints, ideas and experiences.
-Being different but all the same is one of the things that makes the world the place that it is.
+Being different but equal is one of the things that makes the world the place that it is.
 Variety is the spice of life, as they say.

 Anyway… we’ve pulled together some of our favourite Diversity and Inclusion projects to inspire you to get started:

 This series of films celebrate all the different people and backgrounds that comprise the staff at Rolls-Royce.
 They're relatively simple treatments, with animation and additional footage adding colour and depth, but that doesn't stop them from being really effective.
 They're a great example of how video can be used to bring intangible concepts like diversity and tolerance to life.

 This project was initially kicked off by Global Employer Brand Manager, Dan Perkins.
 If you want to learn more about diversity, inclusion, internal engagement and employer brand at Rolls-Royce, check out Nick's conversation with him here.